vinaynay9/ReadTheField/README.md

 V1 intentionally prioritizes correctness, transparency, and extensibility over breadth.
 Defensive player predictions and play-by-play micro-analysis are explicitly out of scope at this stage, as public data for those tasks is sparse and noisy.
 The current design provides a stable foundation that can be extended in future versions without rewriting the core system.

+**v1 intentionally excludes fumbles and other low-frequency turnover events.
+These may be added in future versions after validation infrastructure is complete.**

 ## System Architecture

 The repository follows a modular pipeline architecture organized around distinct stages of the analytics workflow.
 Data flows from raw ingestion through feature engineering, model training, validation, and simulation.
 Each stage operates independently with well-defined interfaces, enabling parallel development and testing.
 The architecture separates concerns between data management, feature engineering, modeling, validation, and deployment components.